nbuggia/baron-blog/README.md

 the existing themes and modifying it.

-* Theme-specific configuration - Each theme has a theme_config.yml file where you can specify your own parameters and then access them from within the blog via <code>&lt;%= @theme[:foo_bar] %&gt;</code>
+* Theme-specific configuration - Each theme has a theme_config.yml file where you can specify your own parameters and then access them from within the templates via <code>&lt;%= @theme[:foo_bar] %&gt;</code>
 * Each rendering template has access to all the varables documented in the
 <code>/test/</code> page from your blog (unless you've deleted it).

-Just do a pull request if you would like your theme incorporated back into this project.

 ##Create New Article

 	$ rake new
-	Title: My Blog Title
+	Title: Blog Title

 The easiest way to create a new article is to use the helper comand in the rake file as show above.
 It will automatically create a new article for you with the